 If you retired with the UW Retirement Plan (UWRP) and you want to return to work, UW policy governs your reemployment.

 Once you’re reemployed at UW, there are limits to the number of hours you can work.
-You are limited to working a maximum of 40% of full time (for hourly employment this is 832 hours per year) over the plan year, which begins January 1 and ends the following June 30.
+You are limited to working a maximum of 40% of full time (for hourly employment this is 832 hours per year) over the plan year, which begins January 1 and ends December 31.
 This applies to all positions at UW.